susbo/Drosophila_unistrand_clusters/Synteny_biogenesis_genes/README.md

 ```
 perl 01_prepare_cluster_genes.pl
 ```
-to create `tmp/overlap.bed` and `tmp/selected_genes.txt`.
-The first file contains other genes within 1Mb of the selected genes, and the second file contains up to 20 up- and down-stream genes based on the overlap file.
+to create `tmp/overlap.bed` (genes within 1Mb of the selected genes) and `tmp/selected_genes.txt` (up to 20 up- and down-stream genes based on the overlap file).
+The `tmp/selected_genes.txt` is next used to create `query.fa` with all query genes for use in the next step.

 Next, use
 ```
 .
 02_blat.sh
 ```
-to launch blat for genes in `tmp/selected_genes.txt` against all genomes.
-This used the configuration in `02_blat.template`.
+to launch blat for genes in `query.fa` against all genomes.
+This step uses the configuration in `02_blat.template` and assumes that jobs can be submitted with slurm.
 The output will be stored in the `tmp/psl` folder as `ASSEMBLY.raw.psl` and `ASSEMBLY.filter.psl`, respectively.

 Finally, use
 ```
 perl make_html.pl > hits.html
 ```
-To produce a table of all hits.
+To produce a table of all `ASSEMBLY.filter.psl` hits.